Skip to main content

 Accessible Email Communication

 Email is the primary communication tool at UND, used to share important information across campus.
 Because email often serves as the official record of communication, it’s essential that messages are clear, accessible, and understood by all users—including those using assistive technologies like screen readers.
-To create accessible emails, use clear writing, proper formatting, and thoughtful use of images and attachments to remove barriers to understanding.
+To support accessibility in email communication, use clear writing, proper formatting, and thoughtful use of images and attachments to remove barriers to understanding.

-Inaccessible emails can create barriers by preventing screen reader users from accessing content, causing confusion or missed deadlines, and leading to unnecessary follow-up communication.
-Small formatting choices can have a significant impact on how your message is received.
+Inaccessible emails can create barriers by making content difficult to access, causing confusion or missed deadlines, and leading to unnecessary follow-up communication.
+Small formatting choices can have a significant impact on how your message is received and understood.

 Additionally, accessible communication benefits a broad range of individuals—not just people with disabilities.
-Clear, well-structured emails are easier for everyone to read and act on, including non-native English speakers, users with learning differences, individuals reading on mobile devices, and those with limited internet access.
+Clear, well-structured emails are easier for everyone to read and act on.
+This includes non-native English speakers, users with learning differences, individuals reading on mobile devices, and users with limited internet access.

 Craft an Accessible Email